Breaking Down Bruxism: What It Is, Treatments, and Cures

 patient sleeping with occlusal guard

 Like a bike helmet for your head, an occlusal guard will create a protective barrier for your teeth, shielding them from trauma and dispersing blunt force.
 Additionally, they can stabilize or “deprogram” the muscle movements that lead to bruxism.
-You can order these guards over the counter, but for the best results, we advise obtaining them through a licensed dentist or orthodontist.
+Retail outlets sell protectors, but it is recommended to obtain them from a dentist or orthodontist.

 • Feel for tenderness around your jaw or mouth muscles